scalacenter/scalajs-bundler/manual/src/ornate/reference.md

 The `yarn` command must be available in the host platform.

+### Reload Workflow {#reload-workflow}

+Each time you change something in your application source code and compile the project, Scala.js emits a new .js file that can weigh several MBs (in fastOptJS mode) if your application is large.
+Turning this huge CommonJS module into code executable by web browsers takes time.
+This can be a problem if you rely on a “live-reloading” workflow (like the one of Play framework, for instance), because the reloading time can go up to 30 seconds.

+You can get a faster “change source and reload application” workflow by setting the `enableReloadWorkflow` key to `true`.

+The reload workflow replaces the `fastOptJS::webpack` task implementation with a different one, that does not use webpack to process the output of the Scala.js compilation.
+Instead, it pre-bundles the modules imported by your application and exposes them to the global namespace.
+Since these dependencies can then be resolved from the global namespace, the output of Scala.js is just concatenated after the contents of the pre-bundling process.

+> {.note}
+> As soon as `enableReloadWorkflow` is true `fastOptJS::webpack` does **not** use webpack and therefore
+> the custom webpack configuration file is ignored.

 ### Tasks and Settings {#tasks-and-settings}

 The tasks and settings that control the plugin are documented in the API documentation